-Welcome to Dolly PawCircle and the Tao of Dolly Sanctuary where we pay tribute to animals who have passed away and comfort their grieving families.
+Welcome to my Dolly PawCircle page where we pray for pets that have passed away and support their grieving families.

-To request a Dolly PawCircle, just fill out the form on the Contact page or reach me on Twitter, Google+, Facebook, Pinterest or Instagram.
-You will receive my loving attention.
-We will form a prayer circle that will harness universal love and healing and pay tribute to your beloved buddy.
+To request a Dolly PawCircle, just leave me a message on the Contact page and you will receive my loving attention.
+We will form a virtual prayer circle to harness universal love and healing and pay tribute to your beloved buddy.

 Hugs and kisses to all my Dolly Besties in Heaven including, our beloved family pets: Audrey, Vanessa, Morgan, Emily, Birdie, Jimmy, Micky, Jackie, Blackie, Sunshine I, II, and III, Luciano, Cleo, Cleopatra, Tookie, Prince, Jade and Zoogie.